tareqomrani/vtol-flight-optimizer/README.md

 # VTOL Flight Path Optimizer

-A lightweight simulation app for VTOL urban routing.
-Users can click two points on a map to simulate a direct flight path, and the app checks if that path intersects with predefined no-fly zones.
+This Streamlit app simulates VTOL (Vertical Take-Off and Landing) aircraft routing in an urban environment.
+It allows users to click two points on a map and checks for conflicts with simulated no-fly zones using geometric path validation.

 ## Features
-- Interactive map with route planning
+- Interactive map input
+- Start and end location selection
+- Route visualization and conflict detection
-- Simulated no-fly zone overlays
+- No-fly zone overlays
-- Real-time route validation

 ## Tech Stack
 - Streamlit
-- Folium
+- Folium & streamlit-folium
-- Shapely (for geometry)
+- Shapely (geometry)

 ## License
 MIT